nrinaudo/nrinaudo.github.com/source/_posts/2013-04-09-using-gpath-with-xmlslurper.markdown

 And, for some reason, I *always* distinctly remember having done so in the past.

-Well, future me, you're wrong.
-This syntax isn't supported, nor has it ever been supported, as far as I can tell.
+Well, future self, you're wrong.
+This syntax isn't supported, nor, as far as I can tell, has it ever been.
 Don't try to get it to work.

 `**` is an alias for `depthFirst()`, which returns an iterator - a Groovy enhanced one, certainly, but still not one that supports nested GPath expressions.